AnirudhMaiya/ERMvsARMvsMixup/README.md

 - PyTorch 1.4+

 ## Overview
 Given a highly imbalanced dataset, I wanted to investigate how adversarial training might help in increasing performance.
 Additionally I also compare it with mixup augmentation.
-Project Gradient Descent (l-infinity ball, untargeted) along with Focal loss is used to perform adversarial training.
+Projected Gradient Descent (l-infinity ball, untargeted) along with Focal loss is used to perform adversarial training.
 So in total 6 different ways are used to train the network.

 1. <b>Emperical Risk Minimisation</b>
     - Vanilla CCE Loss with SGDM